Tennessee Guardsmen return home from deployment

-More than 100 Soldiers assigned to the Tennessee National Guard’s 253rd Military Police Company returned home Wednesday, Feb.
+NASHVILLE, Tenn. – More than 100 Soldiers assigned to the Tennessee National Guard’s 253rd Military Police Company returned home Wednesday, Feb.
 3, after an 11-month deployment overseas.

-(Photo by Capt.
-Kealy Moriarty)
+“We’re all excited to be back home,” said Capt.
+Dana Shears, commander of the 253rd Military Police Company.
+“It was a great deployment.
+Everyone worked hard and we proudly represented the Volunteer State.”

+Headquartered in Lenoir City and with a detachment in Bristol, the 253rd mobilized this past March.
+They were the first Soldiers from Tennessee to train and deploy in support of overseas contingency operations in the midst of a worldwide pandemic.

 |Date Taken: